 Stop a Massive Open-Pit Coal Strip Mine on the Chuitna River

-Developer PacRim Coal is seeking permits for a massive open-pit coal strip mine on the west side of Cook Inlet in Alaska.
-Phase 1 of the mine plan calls for completely removing 13.7 miles of wild salmon spawning and rearing streams, draining hundreds of acres of surrounding wetlands, and discharging seven million gallons of mine waste into the Chuitna River each day.
+PacRim Coal wants to start a massive open-pit coal strip mine on the west side of Cook Inlet in Alaska.
+The proposed mine plan calls for removing 13.7 miles of wild salmon spawning and rearing streams, draining hundreds of acres of surrounding wetlands, and discharging seven million gallons of mine waste into the Chuitna River each day.

-The Alaska Department of Fish and Game will have to decide in the next few months whether or not to issue permits that would allow the destruction of salmon habitat at the headwaters of the Chuitna River.
+The Alaska Department of Fish and Game will have to decide whether or not to issue permits that would allow the destruction of salmon habitat at the headwaters of the Chuitna River.
 Alaska decision-makers, including Governor Bill Walker and Alaska Department of Fish and Game (ADF&G) Commissioner Sam Cotten, need to hear that you care about protecting this important place.

 Tell Governor Walker and Commissioner Cotten to protect this important habitat.